brindille/brindille-component/README.md

 ## Usage

 First you have to define a root component for you app.
 A component must be built around a dom node, this node will be passed as first parameter to the component.
-In the following example we build our root component around the body or our document.
+In the following example we build our root component around the body of our document.

 ```javascript
 var Component = require('brindille-component');